AntoineSoetewey/statistix/content/_index.md

 Are you looking for a statistician?
 {{< /lead >}}

-I am a consultant and professor in statistics and R.
+I am a consultant and trainer in statistics and R.
 <br> Feel free to contact me if you need help.

 <br>